 Everyone has the same rights to marriage and divorce, regardless of gender and sexual orientation.
 However, same-sex couples often face unique practical challenges when pursuing a divorce.
 If you are considering divorce, work with a seasoned attorney who has experience handling same-sex divorces.

 A Kernersville LGBTQ divorce lawyer is prepared for the challenges that can arise when you dissolve your marriage.
-At Apple Payne law, we provide wise counsel and steady support to ease your stress throughout the separation process.
+At Apple Payne Law, we are dedicated to helping families navigate life’s important decisions and can provide wise counsel and steady support to ease your stress throughout the separation process.

 LGBTQ divorce can be more complicated than opposite-sex divorce when it comes to matters concerning children.
 Many same-sex couples raise children, but sometimes the two spouses are not both legal parents of the children.
 Only legal parents have custody rights, and only legal parents have child support obligations.